japila-books/spark-structured-streaming-internals/docs/StateStoreSaveExec.md

-== [[StateStoreSaveExec]] StateStoreSaveExec Unary Physical Operator -- Saving Streaming State To State Store
+# StateStoreSaveExec Unary Physical Operator

-`StateStoreSaveExec` is a unary physical operator that <<spark-sql-streaming-StateStoreWriter.md#, saves a streaming state to a state store>> with <<spark-sql-streaming-WatermarkSupport.md#, support for streaming watermark>>.
+`StateStoreSaveExec` is a unary physical operator that [saves a streaming state to a state store](spark-sql-streaming-StateStoreWriter.md) with [support for streaming watermark](spark-sql-streaming-WatermarkSupport.md).

 [NOTE]
 ====